View search results for Envy

 Not jealousy

-Despite ordinary usage and meaning in current English, envy in the “seven deadlies” tradition is not the same thing as jealousy, which is the keen desire to keep and protect goods one already has.
-(God wants people’s worship not to drift toward idols: God is a jealous God.
-A husband wants to keep his wife’s love for himself; he is properly jealous of it.)
+Is envy the same as jealousy?
+Despite ordinary usage and meaning in current English, envy in the seven deadly sins tradition is not the same thing as jealousy, which is the keen desire to keep and protect goods one already has.
+(God wants people's worship not to drift toward idols: God is a jealous God.
+A husband wants to keep his wife's love for himself; he is properly jealous of it.)

 Not covetousness